 House Price Watch

-In the charming area of Newsholme, nestled within the picturesque Ribble Valley, the real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £775,000 in 2018, while the least expensive was priced at £60,000.
-Notably, six of the homes on the list are located on the same street, showcasing a tight-knit community.
-Since 1996, there have been 12 sales in the area, with the latest transaction occurring in 2019, reflecting a vibrant housing market.
+In the charming area of Newsholme, part of the picturesque Ribble Valley, the real estate market has seen a fascinating range of house sales.
+The most expensive property sold for an impressive £775,000 in 2018, while the least expensive was a modest £60,000.
+Notably, six of these homes are located on the same street, including A682, Knot Lane, Neps Lane, and Skipton Street.
+Since 1996, there have been 12 sales in this lovely locale, with the latest transaction occurring in 2019.

 Sold in August 2018